KorfLab/ftx/README.md

 - `u5` five_prime_utr
 - `u3` three_prime_utr

-KGF digrams also include some things that are not in SO.
+KGF digrams also include some things that are not included in SO.

 - `ns` nucleotide similarity
 - `ps` protein similarity